 At the invitation of Qatar Foundation, Carnegie Mellon joined Education City in 2004.
 Here, Qatar Foundation has created a world-class center for scholarship and research that is the ideal complement to Carnegie Mellon's tradition of innovation through collaboration.

 Education City is a 2,500-acre multiversity on the outskirts of Doha, Qatar.
 In addition to Carnegie Mellon, Education City is home to branch campuses of prestigious universities including Northwestern University, Weill Cornell Medical College, Georgetown School of Foreign Service, Virginia Commonwealth University, Texas A&M University, HEC Paris and University College London.

 Each university was hand picked to offer some of their most renowned programs.
 Through a unique agreement, students enrolled at any Education City universities may cross register for classes at all of the others.

 This partnership creates a collegiate environment where students, faculty, staff and community members come together in the joint pursuit of learning.
-Education City also houses Reach Out To Asia, Qatar Science and Technology Park, the Faculty of Islamic Studies, RAND-Qatar Policy Institute, Academic Bridge Program, Sidra Medical & Research Center, Al Jazeera Children’s Channel, Doha Debates, and Al Shaqab Equestrian Center.
+Education City also houses Reach Out To Asia, Qatar Science and Technology Park, the Faculty of Islamic Studies, Academic Bridge Program, Sidra Medical & Research Center, Al Jazeera Children’s Channel and Al Shaqab Equestrian Center.

 Read Carnegie Mellon University History for more information.